Bravolly/Dream-Home/README.md

-# csc648-fall17-team05

-- TODO

-- add ALL your team members to your team's repo.
+# Dream Home - Your Future Home is Here

+- A website where people can find their next home from reliable agents